 A Study of Endobiliary Radiofrequency Ablation in Malignant Biliary Obstructions

-May 16, 2023 updated by: Vinay Chandrasekhara, Mayo Clinic
+February 25, 2025 updated by: Vinay Chandrasekhara, Mayo Clinic

-Risks, Safety, and Outcomes of Temperature-sensitive Endobiliary Radiofrequency Ablation in Patients With Malignant Biliary Obstructions
+Risks, Safety, and Outcomes of Temperature-sensitive Endobiliary Radiofrequency Ablation in Patients with Malignant Biliary Obstructions

 The purpose of this study is to assess the impact of temperature-sensitive radiofrequency ablation (RFA) immediately before biliary stent placement on duration of biliary stent patency and re-intervention free survival.
 This is a research study meant to collect information to help other patients with malignant biliary strictures in the future.